Getting Organized

 Organization, done right, isn’t a one-time experience:

-• After you’ve cleared areas, clutter will slowly reappear.
+• After you’ve cleared areas, clutter will slowly reappear, especially if you keep living life successfully.

 • If it helps your focus, tape a picture of each perfectly cleaned room to your wall.